Try Semrush

 Mix-up internal link anchor text

-When you link to another page on your site, you send link authority to that page.
+When you link to another page on your site, you can send authority from the linking page to that page.

 Link to important pages

 These internal links aren’t nearly as powerful as links from other websites.
-But they still help.
+And they may not always pass a lot of authority.

-That’s why smart SEOs strategically link to important pages.
+That’s why smart SEOs strategically link to AND from important pages.

 Here’s the exact process: